Submissions

 • Books

 Use italics for the title, and put the publication information in Roman within parentheses.
-Use commas to prevent words running together, as may happen with author and titles, multiple authors, and publisher and place of publication.
+Use commas to prevent words from running together, as may happen with author and titles, multiple authors, and publisher and place of publication.
 Where there are series titles or edition numbers, give the publication information in the order shown in the example.

 Author, Title in Italics (series title, edition, publisher, place, date) page.